 Q: I’m a student, and I want to do a Rotary Youth Exchange.
 What should I do?

-A: Complete our Contact Us form or find a local Rotary club to find out if it is planning exchanges this year.
-Even if the club isn’t participating in Rotary Youth Exchange this year, you can find out about planning an exchange for next year or learn more about how to get involved in Rotary through Interact, Rotary Youth Leadership Awards (RYLA), or New Generations Service Exchange.
+A: Complete our Contact Us form or find a local Rotary club to find out if it is participating in virtual exchanges or how to get involved in other Rotary programs for young leaders.
+Even though you won’t be able to participate in a traditional Rotary Youth Exchange, you can find out about planning an exchange for the future or learn more about how to get involved in Rotary through Interact, Rotary Youth Leadership Awards (RYLA), or New Generations Service Exchange.

 Q: Who should I contact if I have questions?